innacampo/lucia_agent/README.md

 * **For Researchers:** Future iterations will allow women to donate anonymized data to AXIOM, creating the "Big Data" needed to update guidelines.
 * **For Clinicians:** Provides a "longitudinal view" of a patient's journey, revealing cyclical patterns invisible in snapshot appointments.

+This project is licensed under the Apache 2.0 License.

+*Submitted for the 5-Day AI Agents Intensive Course with Google Capstone Project*

 ![Bridge](./images/bridge.png "LUCIA bridge")